 The required operational resources communicated sufficiently in advance, such as, but not limited to, operating personnel shall be made available free of costs to Contractor by the Customer with sufficient time before the Performance Tests shall commence.
 All necessary utilities such as energy, packaging materials and sufficient product (to process) shall be provided by the Customer free of charge to the Contractor not less prior to commencement of the Performance Tests.

-The Performance Tests shall be considered successful, if (i) the OEE parameters specified for Performance Tests in Clause 4.3(d) of Annex 3 (Parameters of Testing and Operation) are met, (ii) the Equipment has been operated in continuous uninterrupted operation under conditions described in this Clause 23.1(e), Clause 4 Annex 3 (Parameters of Testing and Operation) and in compliance with other provisions of this Contract.
+The Performance Tests shall be considered successful, if (i) the OEE parameters specified for Performance Tests in Clause 4.3(d) of Annex 3 (Parameters of Testing and Operation) are met, (ii) the Equipment has been operated in continuous uninterrupted operation under conditions described in this Clause 23.1(e), Clause 4 (Performance Tests parameters) of Annex 3 (Parameters of Testing and Operation) and in compliance with other provisions of this Contract.
 Non-compliance with these requirements results in failed Performance Tests by the Contractor.

 If, at any time during the Performance Test, any of the OEE parameters drop by more than 10% below the required value described in Clause 4.3(d) of Annex 3 (Parameters of Testing and Operation), the Performance Tests will be terminated immediately as non-compliant and considered failed.